 - Keep calm.

 - Encourage the child or young person to sit up and slightly forward.

 - Make sure the child or young person takes two puffs of reliever inhaler (usually blue) immediately -

 preferably through a spacer.

 - Ensure tight clothing is loosened.

 - Reassure the child.

-- Ring office and ask for a first aider to come to the student.
+- Contact office and/or oncall and ask for a first aider to come to the student.